Strike-F8/VS-Code-Tom-Language/README.md

     * If modifying only one part of someone else's program, include your name in the author property as follows
         `author <original author name>, <your name>;`

+### Comments
+* Comments can be inserted anywhere in the source file
+* Two forward slashes (//) indicates the start of a comment until the end of the line
+* Multiple lines can be commented using /* ... \*/
+Everything in between /* and \*/ is commented
+Multiple line comments cannot be nested

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.